Chapter 21

 I always start to tell indeed with great fear.

-Whenever I tell, I am seen by me come into judgment that not only of nature but
+Whenever I tell, I am seen by me come into judgment that not only of

 also of virtue and also of duty.